themehdiq/Technical-Test-VMG_Conseil-Client/README.md

   Database in this application is a json file, passed to JSON Server CLI via this command "npx json-server recettes.json" with the help of json-server package, for getting a Rest API http://localhost:{port_number}/recettes

- Note that the source of the images for now is the assets/images directory, working to host them in supabase plateform

- The upload image functionnality is not working for now
+The images are hosted in supabase, linking the supabase plateform to my project, uploading the image to the service and then retreiving it for displaying on the website